AhmedHussein486/Gravity-Books/README.md

 ## Features

 - Designed and built a Snowflake Schema data warehouse
-- Created tables, keys, and constraints
+- Created tables, surrogate keys, and integrity constraints
 - Developed a Date Dimension table
 - Built a Tabular OLAP Cube using SSAS
-- Prepared the foundation for ETL with SSIS
+- Prepared the foundation for ETL using SSIS
 - Ready for Power BI or Excel analysis

 ## Technologies